November 1, 2019 Reading Time: 5 minutes

-This year, markets around the world have recovered significantly from the sell-off experienced during the last months of 2018, when panic-selling of technology stocks, trade-war fears, and concerns over a global economic slowdown in times of more hawkish Central Banks took the centre stage, sending equity markets down.
+This year, markets around the world have recovered significantly from the sell-off experienced during the last months of 2018, when panic-selling of technology stocks, trade-war fears and concerns over a global economic slowdown in times of more hawkish Central Banks took the centre stage, sending equity markets down.

-Developed markets lost 8.7% in 2018, posting their worst yearly performance since 2008, whilst emerging markets noted a 14.6% decline,1 particularly struggling with a strengthening dollar.2 In comparison, the Sri Lankan All Shares Index fell 5.0%, whilst the S&P SL 20 Index, which features the 20 largest and most liquid stocks on the Sri Lankan Stock Exchange, declined 14.6%.3
+Developed markets lost 8.7% in 2018, posting their worst yearly performance since 2008, whilst emerging markets noted a 14.6% decline 1, particularly struggling with a strengthening dollar 2.
+In comparison, the Sri Lankan All Shares Index fell 5.0%, whilst the S&P SL 20 Index, which features the 20 largest and most liquid stocks on the Sri Lankan Stock Exchange, declined 14.6%.3

 During the first six months, equity markets have taken a sharp U-turn, gaining strongly following easing trade war tensions and more dovish Central Banks.
-Despite a short-term dip in May, the MSCI World Index increased 17.0%, whilst emerging markets posted a gain of 10.6%, aided by a strong come-back of China (+13.0%).
+Despite a short-term dip in May, the MSCI World Index increased 17.0%,4 whilst emerging markets posted a gain of 10.6%, aided by a strong come-back of China (+13.0%).

-Alongside the election outcome, the recently observable global shift of investor preferences towards value stocks may further lead to increased investor interest in the Sri Lankan market.
-In the past the Sri Lankan market appears to have been overlooked despite attractive valuations, and large diversification benefits that is has offered to major markets such as the US.14 The market is currently trading at a price-to-earnings (P/E) ratio of 10.8, a 1.0 price-to-book (PB) ratio and a 3.1% dividend yield.15 It thereby provides an interesting and lucrative investment alternative compared to other emerging markets in the region such as India (trading at P/E 27.9, 2.5 PB and 1.3% dividend yield), and Thailand (trading at P/E 16.3, PB 1.7 and 3.3% dividend yield).
+The newly observable global shift of investor preferences towards value stocks may further lead to increased investor interest in the Sri Lankan market, which in the past appears to have been overlooked despite offering large diversification benefits to major markets such as the US 13 and regardless of its attractive valuations: The market is trading at a price-to-earnings (P/E) ratio of 10.8, a 1.0 price-to-book (PB) ratio and a 3.1% dividend yield.
+It thereby provides an interesting and lucrative investment alternative compared to other emerging markets in the region such as India (trading at P/E 27.9, 2.5 PB and 1.3% dividend yield) and Thailand (trading at P/E 16.3, PB 1.7 and 3.3% dividend yield).

-1Bloomberg: MSCI World Net Return Index USD; MSCI Emerging Markets Net Return Index USD
+1 Bloomberg: MSCI World Net Return Index USD; MSCI Emerging Markets Net Return Index USD

 2Jones, M. (2018).
-Markets suffer worst year since global financial crisis.
-[Online] Reuters.
+Markets suffer worst year since global financial crisis. [online] Reuters.
 Available at: https://uk.reuters.com/article/us-global-markets-2018/markets-suffer-worst-year-since-global-financial-crisis-idUKKCN1OJ13U [Accessed 15 October 2019].

 3Bloomberg.
 CSEALL Index LKR; S&P Sri Lanka 20 Index LKR.